 BIOL 108 3 cr.
+(E) History of Life on Earth

 (E) History of Life on Earth

 Sequence of appearance of life on earth based on the geological record.
 Topics include the origin of life on earth, patterns and processes of the fossil record, and an introduction to the diversity of life, past and present.
 Three hours lecture.